-To understand the concept of Masternode, we should have the knowledge of cryptocurrency nodes.
+To know the model of Masternode, you should have the familiarity of cryptocurrency nodes.

 What are cryptocurrency nodes?

-In order for cryptocurrencies to function the data must be relayed through nodes.
-These information centers pass the data through the network, and this network is what allows the encryption assets to be decentralized.
+There are some requirements for cryptocurrencies to function, the data is required to pass through nodes and these information centers pass the data through the network, and this is a network which lets the encryption assets to be devolved.

-Hosting a cryptocurrency network on a centralized provider would mean that it would be at risk of being shut down at any time by a provider or a world government.
-However, using the node system that duty is distributed all over the world in a peer to peer fashion preventing this from happening.
+Presenting a cryptocurrency network on a centralized provider would mean that it would be at risk of being shut down at any time by a provider or a world government.
+However, using the node system that duty is distributed all over the world in a peer to peer fashion avoiding this from happening.

 The nodes store the blockchain and all of its data so that it can be retrieved by other people such as users and miners.